Campus High School, Haysville – 1989

 National Portrait Gallery Learning to Look Summer Institute

 SummerJam for Butler Faculty

-This is my fourth year teaching at Andover Central High School and my 24th year teaching overall.
+This is my fifth year teaching at Andover Central High School and my 25th year of teaching overall.
 My experience has been varied from USD #440 Halstead-Bentley to USD #261 Haysville and USD #259 Wichita prior to USD #385 Andover.
 Courses I teach are U.S. History, U.S. Government, AP Government and Politics and PO141 American Federal Government (dual credit government through Butler Community College).

 USD 440 Halstead-Bentley, Halstead High School – 1994-1998